FAMILY RULE 5: LAW AND MOTION

 (1) whether a requested ex parte order will result in a change of status quo; and

 (2) whether orders are already in effect regarding the same issue, and

 (3) all previous applications on the same issue by any party and whether any orders were made, even if an application was previously made upon a different state of facts.
 Previous applications include an order to shorten time for service of notice or an order shortening time for hearing.

 The moving attorney or self-represented party must submit a Declaration In Support of Ex Parte Application for Orders (attached form FM-1013 ) and must give notice of all ex parte applications to the opposing attorney or self-represented party before submitting the request, except under the following circumstances, which must be documented in detail in the application:

 a.
-The application requests Domestic Violence Prevention Act (DVPA) restraining orders;
+The application requests Domestic Violence Prevention Act (DVPA) or elder abuse restraining orders;

 b.
 Giving notice would frustrate the purpose of the order;

 c.
 Giving notice would result in immediate and irreparable harm to the applicant or the children who may be affected by the order sought;

 d.
 Giving notice would result in immediate and irreparable damage to or loss of property subject to disposition in the case;